From Fear To Love

-Happiness, True Success, Joy, & Recognition
+Happiness, True Success, Joy & Recognition

-Many books could be written on this subject, for it represents not only the fundamental reason for our existence, but also the key to our own happiness, success and joy in life, and the key to our ability to attain the recognition that we all so desperately crave.
+Many books could be written on this subject, for it represents not only the fundamental reason for our existence, but also the key to our own happiness, success and joy in life, and the key to the ability to attain the recognition that we all so desperately crave.

 Rabbi Hillel and the Gentile

 I was recently reading an interesting Judaic article that asked the following question: There is a well-known story that a gentile once came to the great Rabbi Hillel, the foremost Jewish leader of his age, and asked him for the guiding principle of Judaism, to which he replied, “What you don’t want others to do to you, don’t do to them.
 The rest of the Torah/Bible is the explanation of this principle.”
 The question was subsequently asked, why did Rabbi Hillel frame it in the negative by saying, “What you don’t want others to do to you, don’t do to them” when he could have framed it in the positive such as, “What you want others to do to you, do to them?”
 Additionally, this would seem a more accurate description of the Biblical injunctions, such as loaning money interest-free; giving charity, etc. However, Rabbi Hillel was teaching everyone an exceptionally important lesson.
 Why is it that when we do something wrong, it doesn’t seem to bother us at all but when someone else does something wrong, we are often ready to jump down their throats, “How could you possibly have done such an evil, vile, rude, inconsiderate thing?!”